tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 - Income of Immigrant tax-filers, by immigrant admission category and tax year, for Canada and provinces, 2019 constant dollars https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=4310002601

+______________
+***RESULTS:***

+The results for Deliverable 1 encompass team collaboration via slack and with the Teaching Staff in order to accomplish the goals.
+GitHub establishment requirements will be met including: initialization of an appropriate repository, addition of branches and a README.
+Additionally, cleaning and pre-processing the data will be considered.
+A 'mockup' database will be included, as well as a potential ML model.
+Lastly, an example ERD will be included for this submission to meet all requirements.

 ## **ML Model: decision tree with clusters**